1975 San Diego Chargers season: Week 11: at Denver Broncos

 Denver switched quarterbacks for the second half, with John Hufnagel leading a game-tying field goal drive on his first drive.
-He also moved his team into Charger territory on his next possession, but was intercepted by Fuller.
-Shortly afterwards, Garrison gained 20 yards on a double reverse, picking up a first down - it was the Chargers' first of the game, and occurred on their ninth possession, after over 41 minutes of game time.
+He also moved his team into Chargers territory on his next possession, but was intercepted by Fuller.
+Shortly afterwards, Garrison gained 20 yards on a double reverse, picking up a first down—it was the Chargers' first of the game and occurred on their ninth possession, after over 41 minutes of game time.
 They were forced to punt after three further plays.

-Floyd Rice had the Charger' fifth interception soon afterwards.
+Floyd Rice had the Chargers' fifth interception soon afterwards.
 McDonald's 22-yard catch moved them into Denver territory, but they soon punted again.
-Late in regulation, Colbert intercepted Hufnagel, but Freitas was soon intercepted in turn; the quarterback made a tackle at his own 15.
+Late in regulation, Colbert intercepted Hufnagel, but Freitas was soon intercepted in turn; the quarterback made a tackle at his own 15-yard line.
 After two running plays, Broncos kicker Jim Turner came on for a 23-yard field goal, but Colbert blocked the attempt as time expired.
 Denver, however, won the overtime coin toss and moved into Charger territory when Fletcher was flagged for a 43-yard pass interference penalty.
 Soon afterwards, Turner won the game with a 25-yard field goal.

-San Diego were outgained 336–123; Denver picked up 24 first downs to the Chargers' 3.
-Freitas failed to complete any of his final twelve passes - overall, he completed 8 of 24 passes for 72 yards and an interception, while the two Denver quarterbacks passed for 20 and 26 yards respectively, while throwing three interceptions each.
+San Diego were outgained by 336 yards to 123.
+Denver picked up 24 first downs to the Chargers' 3; this remains the fewest they have gained in a game.
+Freitas failed to complete any of his final twelve passes—overall, he completed 8 of 24 passes for 72 yards and an interception, while the two Denver quarterbacks passed for 20 and 26 yards respectively and threw three interceptions each.
 The Broncos rushed for 328 yards, a new record for an opponent of the Chargers.
 San Diego became the first team in thirteen years to lose while intercepting at least six opposition passes.
-Fletcher's three interceptions gave him the more catches than any offensive player from either team.
+Fletcher's three interceptions gave him more catches than any offensive player from either team.